aerosoul94/aerosoul94.github.io/_posts/2020-02-24-fatx-reading-and-recovery.md

 Throughout the process, every dirent that is found is assigned it's cluster index.
 Once it has searched the entire partition, all of the dirents that have been found must then be linked together to form a directory tree.

 For every directory that is found, it checks to see if any dirent's cluster index matches the directory's `FirstCluster` index.
 If it does, then the dirent is added to the directory as a child dirent.
-Once this process is completed, it will have generated an entire directory tree similar to the original file system.
+Once this process is completed, it will have generated an entire directory tree or trees similar, but not always identical, to the original file system.

 Because the cluster chain is erased when a file is deleted, we cannot rely on the FAT to recover fragmented data.

 ### Issues
+Neither recovery method is perfect.
+For example, if a dirent happened to have been overwritten, then the metadata recovery method will not work for that file.
+In this case our only option is to use file carving instead, to try and find the file directly.

+As I mentioned in the [file carving](#file-carving) section, file carving is still not entirely reliable, at least without some form of user contribution, as unimplemented file formats for undetected files require implementation into fatx-tools to perform recovery.
+The reason I had initially written the project in Python, was to make it easy for users to write new file carving signatures, but I realized that this may not be very user friendly as it would require users to know Python.
+Eventually I may create a more user friendly solution for this.

+Initially you should start off with metadata recovery.
+This will try and rebuild the file system using any remnants of file system structures shown above.
+All the while, it would help to inspect the hdd image by eye in a hex editor to see if there is potentially any data that fatx-tools may have missed.
+If metadata recovery does not find the files you are hoping to find, you can then try file carving, though this only works for file formats that have been implemented.
+Your last resort unfortunately would be manual data recovery.

-Note that both recovery methods recovers file data using consecutive clusters.
+Another issue to note is that both recovery methods recovers file data using consecutive clusters.
 This is a problem when the file system is [fragmented](https://en.wikipedia.org/wiki/File_system_fragmentation) where file data is **not** stored consecutively.

 ## Conclusion
-FATX is a very simple file system but as I dug deeper I learned a lot about other file systems and file system forensics as well.
-I think this would be a great example to learn from if you happen to have any FATX hdd's around.
+FATX is a very simple file system and as I dug deeper I learned a lot about other file systems and file system forensics as well.
+I think this would be a great example to learn from if you happen to have any FATX hdd's around and/or want to learn about file system forensics.

+Fatx-tools are as the name implies, tools.
+I cannot guarantee that they will recover everything that you hope to find, but I hope to be able to provide a base to work from, as well as provide analysis tools to assist manual recovery.

 I welcome any contributions.
 If you find any issues or have any suggests, please feel free to submit an issue or pull-request in either GitHub repository linked at the beginning of this page.